 The largest concentration of this type of popular literature is in northeastern Brazil.
 We have a few works by the most famous cordel poets, J. Borges (José Francisco Borges, 81-3728-0364 or 81-9937-3838).
 Fortunately, his booklets are still widely available in markets; prices vary, but most cost less than fifty cents.
 I bought this one from a lady in one of the crafts markets of Maceió, Alagoas, and she let me take a couple of pictures of her stall with several bestsellers for sale.

-In Rio, you can find cordel at the traditional feira de São Cristóvão, at the Academia Brasileira de Literatura de Cordel, at Rua Leopoldo Fróes, 37, Santa Teresa, and at the Museu do Folclore Edison Carneiro (they also sell the woodcuts).
+In Rio, you can find cordel at the traditional feira de São Cristóvão and at the Academia Brasileira de Literatura de Cordel, at Rua Leopoldo Fróes, 37, Santa Teresa (they also sell the woodcuts).

 Music & Folklore